Atherton Tablelands, Waterfalls and crater lakes

 Atherton Tablelands is around 260 kilometres west of Cairns and 1662 kilometres north of Brisbane.

-An area of rainforest, marsh, and grassland known as the Atherton Tablelands begins immediately south of Cairns and rises more than 700 metres above sea level.
+An area of rainforest, marsh, and grassland are known as the Atherton Tablelands begins immediately south of Cairns and rises more than 700 metres above sea level.
 Chillagoe’s limestone caverns and neighbouring volcanic crater lakes result from millennia of erosion from an ancient coral Reef.

 INCREDIBLE WILDLIFE VIEWS